-Additional support services for individual pupils specifically include our specialist onsite provision for pupils on our Learning Support register.
+Additional support services for individual pupils specifically include our specialist onsite provision for pupils on our Learning Enrichment (LE) register.
 Further professional support services will be accessed in Malaysia or Singapore, as required.

-The Learning Support department will keep a record for pupils entering the College with a history of special educational need (SEN), such as a specific learning difficulty, physical disability or bilingualism.
+The LE department will keep a record for pupils entering the College with a history of special educational need (SEN), such as a specific learning difficulty, physical disability or bilingualism.
 Where appropriate, the department will also hold pre-assessment interviews for potential entrants.

 The College will take appropriate action to support entrants with identified difficulties.
 We are only able to support children with mild learning difficulties.

-The Learning Support department will post a confidential list of pupils with specific learning difficulties on the College intranet.
-This list will indicate the nature of the difficulty and the action required to support each pupil.
-It is the responsibility of individual beaks not only to be sensitive to the learning difficulties of pupils they teach, but to endeavour to adjust their teaching style so that these particular children are not disadvantaged.
+The LE department will hold a confidential list of pupils with specific learning difficulties that will indicate the nature of the difficulty and the action required to support each pupil.
+It is the responsibility of individual beaks not only to be sensitive to the learning difficulties of pupils they teach but to endeavour to adjust their teaching style so that these particular children are not disadvantaged.

-With full consultation between the LS department, parents and pupil at each step, further action typically might be any or all of the following:
+With full consultation between the LE department, parents and pupil at each step, further action typically might be any or all of the following:

-• An informal assessment in the Learning Support department at no cost to parents.
+- An informal assessment in the LE department at no cost to parents.

 Prep School Learning Enrichment

-As well as teaching core English and Mathematics skills, the Learning Enrichment Team assist students to explore learning strategies to develop confidence and strengthen organisation skills.
+As well as teaching core English and Mathematics skills, the LE Team assist students to explore learning strategies to develop confidence and strengthen organisation skills.
 This will enable the students to be more successful in achieving their goals and working towards greater independence.